zpzim/SCAMP/README.md

  * At least version 9.0 of the CUDA toolkit available [here](https://developer.nvidia.com/cuda-toolkit).
  * At least version 6.0 of clang (for clang-tidy and clang-format)
  * Currently builds under linux using gcc/clang and nvcc with cmake (3.8+ for cuda support), this version is not yet widely available in package managers (i.e. apt) so you will probably need to install it manually from [here](https://cmake.org/download/)
+ * Google protobufs (v3) must be installed as SCAMP uses this input to communicate internally, please follow the instructions [here](https://github.com/protocolbuffers/protobuf/blob/master/src/README.md) to install them.
  * An NVIDIA GPU with CUDA support is also required.
 You can find a list of CUDA compatible GPUs [here](https://developer.nvidia.com/cuda-gpus)
  * Currently Supports Kepler-Volta, but Turing and beyond will likely work as well, just add the -gencode flag for your specific architecture in CMakeLists.txt
  * Should compile under windows, but untested.
 You will probably have to handle the parsing of command line arguments differently in windows.
- * We highly recommend using a Volta GPU (we get about a 3x improvement over Pascal)
+ * Highly recommend using a Volta GPU (we get about a 2-3x improvement over Pascal)
 # Usage
 ~~~~
 git clone https://github.com/zpzim/SCAMP